Do you allow parents back in the operatory?

 Let’s face it, dental appointments can be uneasy for adults too.
 A parent may have apprehension about their own experience in the dental chair.
 Without intending to, parents can transfer their anxiety to the child.
 Allowing your child to enter the appointment without you means you’re placing trust in your dental professionals and teaching your child to do the same.
 It is our specialty to create an environment in which your child feels safe.

 Our practice always allows you to make the choice.
 If you decide to accompany your child, we would ask the following:

 - Assume the role of a silent observer.
 Your presence is greatly enhanced if you play a passive role.
 If more than one person is speaking to the child they may become confused.
 Cooperation and trust must be established directly between the doctors and dental assistants with your child and not through you.

-- Other methods may be used and explained as needed to guide your child’s behavior and provide a positive dental experience
+- Other methods may be used and explained as needed to guide your child’s behavior and provide a positive dental experience.

-Parents and dentists are a team working to ensure the dental health of your children throughout their adolescents into adulthood.
+Parents and dentists are a team working to ensure the dental health of your children throughout their adolescence into adulthood.
 It is our hope to have shed a little light on this topic.
 If you still have questions regarding our policy or concerns with something you read, let us know and we are happy to address them.